cocmd/website/docs/packages/from_hub/dbt.md

 :::

-This package contains 2 playbooks:
+This package contains no playbooks

-### dbt.setup
-Setup python

-run it with: `cocmd run dbt.setup`

-### dbt.setup.from-source
-Setup python

-run it with: `cocmd run dbt.setup.from-source`